Aswani254/DevOps_Microservices/README.md

 This project operationalizes a Machine Learning Microservice API.

 Given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.A good use case would be image recognition models in tensorflow

 ### Project Tasks